Shakespeare's Globe Theatre Guided Tour

 Please check your final voucher for the meeting point details and specific instructions.

-These tickets are valid for the date and time chosen during the purchase.
+These tickets are valid for the date chosen and can be redeemed anytime between the operating hours of the theater.